-- ☐ I have read the Potosi R-3 School District Technology Usage policy and procedure.
-I understand that violation of these provisions may result in disciplinary action taken against my child including, but not limited to, suspension or revocation of my child's access to district technology and suspension or expulsion from school. - ☐ I understand that my child's use of the district's technology resources is not private and that the school district may monitor my child's electronic communications and all other use of district technology resources.
-I consent to district interception of or access to all of my child's electronic communications using district technology resources as well as downloaded material and all data stored on the district's technology resources (including deleted files) pursuant to state and federal law, even if the district's technology resources are accessed remotely. - □ I agree to be responsible for any unauthorized costs arising from use of the district's technology resources by my child.
-I agree to be responsible for any damages caused by my child's misuse of district technology.
+I have read the Potosi R -III School District Technology Usage policy, regulation and netiquette guidelines and agree to abide by their provisions.
+I understand that violation of these provisions may result in disciplinary action taken against me including, but not limited to, suspension or revocation of my access to district technology, and suspension or expulsion from school.

+I understand that my use of the district's technology is not private and that the school district may monitor my use of district technology including, but not limited to, accessing browser logs, e-mail logs and any other history of use.
+I consent to district interception of or access to all communications I send, receive or store using the district's technology resources, pursuant to state and federal law, even if the district's technology resources are accessed remotely.

+Student Name (Printed)

+Social Security Number

+Grade Level

+Signature of StudentDate

+Name of School